gardener/landscaper-service/docs/architecture/security-concepts.md

 In the following the different channels are described in more detail:

-- access 1 (Pod to API server communication): The Central-Landscaper access and manipulates kubernetes objects like Installations, Executions, Pods, etc. via the API server of the Core-Shoot-Cluster.
+- access 1 (Pod to API server communication): The Central-Landscaper accesses and manipulates kubernetes objects like Installations, Executions, Pods, etc. via the API server of the Core-Shoot-Cluster.

 - access 2 (API server/Admission Controller to component communication): The Landscaper-Webhook on the Core-Shoot-Cluster is a dynamic webhook controlling the creation of Landscaper Installation manifests on the Core-Shoot-Cluster.
   It calls an endpoint of the Central-Landscaper.

-- access 3 (Pod to API server communication): The LaaS access and manipulates custom resources on the Core-Shoot-Cluster like LandscaperDeployments, ServiceTargetConfigs, Installations, Targets etc. via the API server of the Core-Shoot-Cluster.
+- access 3 (Pod to API server communication): The LaaS accesses and manipulates custom resources on the Core-Shoot-Cluster like LandscaperDeployments, ServiceTargetConfigs, Installations, Targets etc. via the API server of the Core-Shoot-Cluster.

-- access 4 (Pod to API server communication): The Central-Landscaper access and manipulates shoot custom resources and fetches token in the namespace of the Garden-Resource-Cluster-Project located on the Garden cluster, via the API server of the Garden Cluster.
+- access 4 (Pod to API server communication): The Central-Landscaper accesses and manipulates shoot custom resources and fetches token in the namespace of the Garden-Resource-Cluster-Project located on the Garden cluster, via the API server of the Garden Cluster.

-- access 5 (Pod to API server communication): The LaaS access shoot custom resources and the
-- Garden-Resource-Cluster-Project located on the Garden cluster, via the API server of the Garden Cluster.
+- access 5 (Pod to API server communication): The LaaS accesses shoot custom resources of the Garden-Resource-Cluster-Project located on the Garden cluster, via the API server of the Garden Cluster.
 It requires the names of the existing shoot clusters to infer a new one.

-- access 6 (Pod to API server communication): The Central-Landscaper access and manipulates kubernetes objects to install and maintain the Landscaper and ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters via their API servers.
+- access 6 (Pod to API server communication): The Central-Landscaper accesses and manipulates kubernetes objects to install and maintain the Landscaper and ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters via their API servers.

-- access 7 (Pod to API server communication): The Central-Landscaper access and manipulates kubernetes objects to install service accounts and RBAC objects on the Resource-Shoot-Clusters via their API servers.
+- access 7 (Pod to API server communication): The Central-Landscaper accesses and manipulates kubernetes objects to install service accounts and RBAC objects on the Resource-Shoot-Clusters via their API servers.

 - access 8 (Pod to API server communication): The Landscaper components on the Target-Shoot-Clusters access and